 Other negatives of the celebrity-inspired line include:

 Consumers forget that a celebrity or influencer brand is still a corporation.
-Consumers may blindly give their trust.
+As such, consumers blindly give those brands their trust and accept poor customer service that they’d never normally condone.

 Too many releases look and feel the SAME as everything else out on the market.